xRoker/Network-Programming-with-Go/dataserialisation/the_gob_package.md

 ## The gob package

 Gob is a serialisation technique specific to Go.
 It is designed to encode Go data types specifically and does not at present have support for or by any other languages.
-It supports all Go data types except for channels, functions and interfaces.
+It supports all Go data types except for channels and functions.
 It supports integers of all types and sizes, strings and booleans, structs, arrays and slices.
 At present it has some problems with circular structures such as rings, but that will improve over time.

 Gob encodes type information into its serialised forms.
 This is far more extensive than the type information in say an X.509 serialisation, but far more efficient than the type information contained in an XML document.
 Type information is only included once for each piece of data, but includes, for example, the names of struct fields.